Learn how to make smoked swordfish on ANY grill or smoker!

 We’ve previously shown how reverse searing works great on lamb chops, as well as a whole smoked rack of lamb reverse seared with a blow torch!

-This also works great for thick cuts of meat like london broil that need time to slow cook and absorb smokey flavor but then benefit from a nice outside sear.
+This also works great for thick cuts of meat like London broil that need time to slow cook and absorb smokey flavor but then benefit from a nice outside sear.

 With larger cuts of meat like hams and pork butts, they will develop a nice exterior crust naturally just due to the long length of time they spend in the smoker.